 Building Dignified Worlds is the result of my subsequent thinking about these collectives.
 Geography in particular has provided me with a lens to the diverse gathering and political realignments these initiatives are making happen.
 In my book I explore the performative and embodied geographies through which collective action takes place and the kinds of possibilities this action creates.
 My examination includes film, trash-picking collectives in Brazil and the Philippines, a session of the 2005 World Social Forum, farming initiatives in Australia, and more; an eclectic mix that enables me to discuss a wide range of geographical dimensions that create change.

 Building Dignified Worlds uses the term dignity to describe the kind of human being that can be realised through the economic initiatives and ethical political economic actions discussed throughout the book.
 Dignity reflects both a mode of being human and the dignified world in which this is possible.
 The term dignity may grate with some readers, as Kay Anderson noted, dignified modes of being human could be taken as an ideal universal figure of the human, just as the colonial human figure was with all the damage that figure justified.
 Yet this is not my intention and is an area I am currently working on by exploring caring relationships across different species beings, including diverse modes of being human.
 By using the term dignified worlds, I hope the book helps to open up a space for further exploration of collective action that responds to the challenges of coexistence and interdependence.

-Building Dignified Worlds: Geographies of Collective Action and an editor of the collection Making Other Worlds Possible: Performing Diverse Economies.
+Gerda Roelvink is a senior lecturer in the School of Social Sciences and Psychology at Western Sydney University.
+She is author of Building Dignified Worlds: Geographies of Collective Action and an editor of the collection Making Other Worlds Possible: Performing Diverse Economies.

 Praise for Building Dignified Worlds: